Milligan University: Student life

 As a church-related liberal arts university, Milligan remains closely aligned with the Christian Churches/Churches of Christ, a capella churches of Christ, and the Christian Church (Disciples of Christ), the three religious bodies that have traditionally supported the school.
 A campus ministry program and culture of service exist on campus.
 Alcohol and tobacco use are prohibited on campus.
 On August 1, 2019, the university changed its alcohol policy to allow students over the age of 21 to drink alcohol off campus.

 The Milligan Stampede is Milligan University's student-run newspaper.
 It was founded in 1925.
 Its staff also operate a student-run broadcast news service and news website.

-The 2021–22 student handbook states that sex outside of heterosexual marriage is against divine will.

 Athletics

 The Milligan athletic teams are called the Buffaloes.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Appalachian Athletic Conference (AAC) since the 2001–02 academic year.

-Milligan competes in 29 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, cycling, eSports, golf, soccer, swimming, tennis, track & field, triathlon and volleyball; while women's sports include basketball, bowling, cheerleading, cross country, cycling, dance, eSports, flag football, golf, soccer, softball, swimming, tennis, track & field, triathlon and volleyball.
+Milligan competes in 29 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, cycling, eSports, golf, soccer, swimming, tennis, track & field, triathlon and volleyball; while women's sports include basketball, bowling, cheerleading, cross country, cycling, dance, eSports, flag football, golf, soccer, softball, swimming, tennis, track & field, triathlon, and volleyball.
 Former sports included football and men's disc golf.